mikeroyal/DevOps-Tools-Guide/README.md

 [New Relic](https://newrelic.com/) is a SaaS-based monitoring tool that fully supports the way DevOps teams work in the modern enterprise by streamlining your workflows with today's collaboration software and orchestration tools like Puppet, Chef, and Ansible.

+[Graylog](https://www.graylog.org/) is a leading centralized log management solution for capturing, storing, and enabling real-time analysis of terabytes of machine data.

 [Nagios](https://www.nagios.org/) is a free and open source computer-software application that monitors systems, networks and infrastructure.
 Nagios offers monitoring and alerting services for servers, switches, applications and services.
 It alerts users when things go wrong and alerts them a second time when the problem has been resolved.

 [SonarQube](https://www.sonarqube.org/) is an open-source platform developed by SonarSource for continuous inspection of code quality to perform automatic reviews with static analysis of code to detect bugs, code smells, and security vulnerabilities on 20+ programming languages.